 Image: AI-generated illustration by The Resistance Hub.

-After the failed Moncada Barracks attack in 1953, Fidel Castro was imprisoned and later exiled to Mexico.
-There, he and a small group of revolutionaries, including Che Guevara, refined their strategy.
-In 1956, they sailed back to Cuba aboard the yacht Granma and took refuge in the Sierra Maestra mountains, launching a guerrilla campaign against the regime of Fulgencio Batista.
+After the failed Moncada Barracks attack in 1953, Castro was imprisoned and later exiled to Mexico, where he and a small group of revolutionaries, including Che Guevara, refined their strategy.
+In 1956 they sailed back to Cuba aboard the yacht Granma and took refuge in the Sierra Maestra mountains, opening a guerrilla campaign against the regime of Fulgencio Batista.

 • Small-Unit Ambushes: Avoiding large battles, they conducted hit-and-run attacks on government forces.

-• Peasant Mobilization: Promising land reform and improved living conditions, they gained support from rural communities.
+• Peasant Mobilization: Promises of land reform and improved living conditions won support from rural communities.

-• Urban Coordination: In a major departure from Maoist orthodoxy, Castro supported synchronized uprisings in cities, led by underground cells such as the 26th of July Movement.
+• Urban Coordination: A major departure from Maoist orthodoxy, Castro supported synchronized uprisings in cities through underground cells such as the 26th of July Movement.

-This dual-front insurgency—combining rural warfare with urban sabotage—confused Batista’s forces and strained their capacity to respond.
+This dual-front insurgency combined rural warfare with urban sabotage, dividing Batista’s forces and straining their capacity to respond on both axes at once.

 The Battle of Santa Clara: Accelerated Victory